ClickedTran/MenuQuyDoi/README.md

 ## Download
 - If you use a computer, you probably already know how to download
 - If you are using Android, please click <a href="https://github.com/Clickedtran/MenuQuyDoi/archive/refs/heads/Master.zip">to here</a>
+- If you are Vietnamese, Download the version dedicated to Vietnamese people <a href="https://github.com/Clickedtran/MenuQuyDoi/releases/tag/Vietnamese">in here</a>
 <br>

 ## Install